 The Johnson County Board of Commissioners approved a Public Safety Order on Aug.
 5 that requires any school with students in sixth grade and younger to require masks or face coverings, effective Aug.
 9. Additionally, our Board of Education voted Aug.
 5 to extend this health order through grade 12.
 For the Olathe Public Schools, this means that in any district building where students attend, all students, staff and visitors will be required to wear a mask or face covering.
 This applies to all students, staff and visitors in those buildings, regardless of vaccination status.

 Additionally, all bus riders or students on district-provided transportation at all levels will be required to wear a mask or face covering while riding the bus, per federal mandate.

 (B) Modifying facilities to allow for physical distancing (e.g., use of cohorts/podding).

 Appropriate distancing is encouraged when possible.
-If, due to the activity or venue, appropriate distancing on a regular basis cannot be maintained, barrier face masks may be required.
 This will be especially true if it is known that the participants are not vaccinated.

 (C) Handwashing and respiratory etiquette.